mstcl/pher/README.md

 - Wikilinks are supported thanks to abhinav's [extension](https://github.com/abhinav/goldmark-wikilink).
 - No CSS framework.
-- Comes a small standalone binary (~9M).
+- Comes as a small standalone binary (~9M).
 No need for a runtime.
 - Some visual tweaks (personal preference).
 - The atom feed contains only dated entries.
 - Flatter file structure (no "rooting" every page).
 Let webservers handle the